willhl/au2025-examples/README.md

 # AU2024 Examples

-This reposity contains example Python code demonstrated at my AU 2024 talk on Event Driven design.
+This repository contains example Python code demonstrated at my AU 2024 talk on Event Driven design.

 It consists of Python code for:
  - Microsoft authenticaion service client (MSAL)